Lasiodiplodia theobromae: Host and symptoms

 L. theobromae causes diseases such as dieback, blights, and root rot in a variety of different hosts in tropical and subtropical regions.
 These include guava, coconut, papaya, and grapevine.
 Botryosphaeria dieback, which is formerly known as bot canker, is characterised by a range of symptoms that affect grapevine in particular.
 These symptoms affect different areas on the plant and can be used to diagnose this disease along with other factors.
 In the trunk and cordon of the plant symptoms include cankers coming out of the wounds, wedge shaped lesions when cut in cross sections and dieback.
 Dieback is characterized as a ‘dead arm’ and a loss of spur positions.
 More symptoms include stunted shoots in the spring, delay or lack of growth in the spur positions of the bud burst, bleached canes and necrotic buds.
-Bud necrosis, bud failure, and the dieback of arms are all a result of the necrosis of the hosts vascular system.
+Bud necrosis, bud failure, and the dieback of arms are all a result of the necrosis of the host's vascular system.

 It can also affect the fruit of durians such as Durio graveolens.

 Disease cycle

 The fungus over-winters as pycnidia on the outside of diseased wood.
-The pycnidia produces and releases two-celled, dark brown, striated conidia.
-The conidia are then dispersed by wind and rain splash, spreading the fungi to other vines, and from one part of the vine to another.
-Disease develops when conidia land on freshly cut or damaged wood.
-The conidia germinate the tissue of the wood and start causing damage to the vascular system.
-Cankers begin to form around the initial infection point and eventually complete damage of the vascular system causes necrosis and dieback of the wood.
-In some instances, pseudothecia form on the outside of cankers and produce ascospores which are then dispersed like conidia and infect surrounding wounds.
+The pycnidia produce and release dark brown, striated conidia.
+The conidia are then dispersed by wind or rain-splash, spreading the fungi from one part of the vine to another, and to other nearby vines.
+Disease develops when conidia land on freshly cut or damaged wood; the conidia germinate in the wood tissue, progressively damaging the host-plant's vascular system.
+As tissue damage advances around the initial site of infection, the formation of cankers and cell death - or necrosis - will cause eventual dieback of the wood.

+Under certain conditions, pseudothecia will grow on the surface of cankers and produce ascospores, which - like conidia - will disperse to infect surrounding wounds.